 Typically designed for traditional pitched roof conservatories, they create sealed guttering between a conservatory and the adjoining property.

 Conservatory box gutters collect and drain rainwater that falls between the walls to prevent leaks and damp spots.

 They should be made from high-quality materials and installed correctly.
 However, they are susceptible to wear and tear, resulting in leaks.

 Why is my conservatory guttering leaking?

-Leaves, dirt, and debris
+Leaves, dirt and debris

-All of these are more likely to occur in areas where the gutter holds water rather than where it passes through.
+This is more likely to occur in areas where the gutter holds water rather than where it passes through.

 Damage to box gutter trim

 When the box gutter trim is damaged, it is one of the worst-case scenarios for leaks.
 This can cause water to run behind the gutter, rather than in front, leading to an overflow towards the building.